 This simple example shows how to make a cost benefit analysis for two projects.
 It is important to bear in mind the intangible benefits such as customer satisfaction, environment, employee satisfaction, or health and safety, historical importance while making cost benefit or benefit cost analysis.

 Because benefits do not only consist of revenues obtained from business actions but also consist of intangible factors.
 In order to make a correct cost benefit analysis, the current worth of future earnings must be calculated with the help of financial techniques such as net present value.

 Sometimes it may be difficult to compare the options that have very close values.
 At this stage, intangible factors affect the final decision.

 Generally, these kinds of analyses are done by high-level stakeholders, top management, and board members.
 After the selection of the project, they start the process of developing the project charter.

-In this article, we review a simple cost benefit analysis example.
-We hope that it is useful to understand and use the Cost Benefit Analysis for future decisions.
+In this article, we review a simple cost benefit analysis example and discussed calculation steps.
+We hope that it is useful to understand and use the CBA for future decisions.